simogasp/covid19-veneto/json_data/README.md

     # this contains the data for all hospitals
     "hospitals" :
     {
-        # name of the hospital
+        # full name of the hospital as extracted from raw data
         "hospital1" :
         {
             # deaths, a dict with date as key and the cumulative number of death patients